apache/lucenenet-codeanalysis-dev/docs/make-release.md

 Review the draft release notes and edit or regenerate them if necessary.
 Release notes are generated based on PR titles and categorized by their labels.
 If something is amiss, they can be corrected by editing the PR titles and labels, deleting the previously generated release notes, and clicking the Generate Release Notes button.

 ##### Labels that Apply to the Release Notes

+The following labels are recognized by the release notes generator.

 | GitHub Label                   | Action                                                   |
 |--------------------------------|----------------------------------------------------------|